basarat/typescript-book/docs/why-typescript.md

 You might be wondering "**Why add types to JavaScript?**"

 Types have proven ability to enhance code quality and understandability.
-Large teams (google,microsoft,facebook) have continually arrived at this conclusion.
+Large teams (Google, Microsoft, Facebook) have continually arrived at this conclusion.
 Specifically:

 * Types increase your agility when doing refactoring. *It's better for the compiler to catch errors than to have things fail at runtime*.
 * Types are one of the best forms of documentation you can have. *The function signature is a theorem and the function body is the proof*.